Information in English

 The first labour government was formed in 1928, lasting only two weeks.
 During the early 1930s Labour abandoned its revolutionary profile and set for a reformist course.
 Labour then returned to government in 1935 and remained in power until 1965 (except for the exile period between 1940-45).

-Other periods in government have been 1971-72, 1973-81, 1986-89, 1990-97, 2000-2001 and 2005-2013.
+Other periods in government have been 1971-72, 1973-81, 1986-89, 1990-97, 2000-2001, 2005-2013 and 2021-.

 Through 44 years in government the Labour Party has played a decisive role in shaping the Norwegian welfare state.
 Although recognising that there is still a lot to be done, the party is proud to be associated with the achievements being made by Labour governments during several decades: A society with a relatively small gap between rich and poor, a comprehensive welfare system and low unemployment compared to most other countries.